wttech/aet/dev-env/README.md

-# Local AET instance with docker swarm
+# Dev AET instance with Docker Swarm
 This directory contains Docker Swarm configuration that enables running AET developer environment.
 It base on AET Docker images from https://github.com/malaskowski/aet-docker.

+Make sure you have installed:
+- Java 8 (newer JDK versions are not supported)
+- Maven or Gradle
+- Docker
+- shell command line (Linux preffered)

 ## Running dev environment
 In order to be able to easily deploy AET artifacts on your docker instance follow these steps: